Palace of Versailles

 This prestigious series of seven rooms were a parade apartment, used for hosting the sovereign’s official acts.
 For this reason, it was bedecked with lavish Italian-style decoration, much admired by the king at the time, composed of marble panelling and painted ceilings.
 During the day, the State Apartment was open to all who wished to see the king and the royal family passing through on their way to the chapel.
 During the reign of Louis XIV, evening gatherings were held here several times a week.

-Image # 2 above is the property of the Chateau Versailles website via their website.
-All other images are the property of Just Traveling Thru, LLC unless otherwise noted.
+• Image # 2 is the property of Chateau Versailles website via their Website.

 Salon of Mars